I finally took the time to quilt the four Morning Glory quilt blocks I made earlier this year. Where does the time go!

 - 1 – 1½-inch x 17½-inch

 Sew the 1½-inch x 8½-inch strips to two blocks.
 Then add another block to the other side to make your rows.
-Now add the longer 1½-inch strip between the rows to complete your table topper.
+Add the longer 1½-inch strip between the rows to complete your table topper.

 Add your batting and backing and quilt as desired.
 Then add your binding.